-The controller property checker application can be used to determine if a supervisor to be implemented as a controller satisfies finite response.
-Finite response assures that there are no loops consisting of controllable events, i.e., there is no livelock for controllable events.
-The assumption is that uncontrollable events are generated by the environment and the controller reacts to these with controllable events.
-If the controller has finite response, the controller will only generate a finite number of controllable events, before it waits for new (uncontrollable) events from the environment.
+The controller property checker application can be used to determine whether a supervisor to be implemented as a controller satisfies the finite response and confluence properties.
+For both properties the assumption is that uncontrollable events are generated by the environment and the controller reacts to these by taking as many edges with controllable events as it can.
+It eventually runs out of edges with controllable events and waits again for receiving more uncontrollable events from the environment.